ThomasFranque/RealtimeClockEventsForUnity/README.md

-`EventRepetitionType` is used by the event system to determine when it should try to trigger events, if we want something to happen every Year we pass the `EventRepetitionType.Every_Year` which would only activate once on the first day January of each year at 00:00:00, therefore if you set a month, hour, minute etc... that is not 00h:00m:00s on January 1st, it wont trigger.
+`EventRepetitionType` is used by the event system to determine when it should try to trigger events, if we want something to happen every Year we pass the `EventRepetitionType.Every_Year` which would only activate once on the first day January of each year at 00h:00m:00s, therefore if you set a month, hour, minute, etc that is not 00h:00m:00s on January 1st, it wont trigger.

 When choosing which one to use for an event, always look for the lowest parameter